 What To Do With Cremated Remains

-Cremated remains are typically placed in an urn (cremation container) and are presented to the family after the cremation service.
-Urns are made of wood, metal, clay and many other materials and come in an almost unlimited number of styles and personalization options.
+Cremated remains are typically placed in an urn or another container, and are presented to the family after the cremation service.
+Urns are made of wood, metal, clay, and many other materials, and come in an almost unlimited variety of styles and personalization options.

-If you are interested in alternatives to placing the urn on a mantle at home, following are some common and not so common options for permanent memorialization.
+If you’re interested in alternatives to placing the urn on a mantle at home, following are some common and more unique options for permanent memorialization.

 Burial of Cremated Remains

-Scattering the cremated remains in a place that was meaningful to your loved one is gaining popularity.
-That might be over water, at a favorite park, etc. Permission and permits may be required for certain spots such as state parks, privately owned property, etc. There are many other options including aerial or at sea scattering that are also popular.
-Read More
+Scattering the cremated remains in a place that was meaningful to your loved one is popular.
+That might be over water or at a favorite park.
+Check whether permission and permits are required for certain spots, such as state parks or privately owned property.
+Other options include aerial scattering or at-sea scattering.
+Read more about scattering ashes.

 Committing a loved one’s remains to the sea provides a powerful sense of closure and new beginnings through the act of returning them to nature and the origin of life.
-Followers of the green movement also find a certain appeal in the idea of completing the circle of life by returning to the sea.
-Underwater inurnment in “memorial reefs” is an alternative which is drawing interest from those interested in unique, environmentally sensitive memorials.
+Underwater inurnment in memorial reefs is an alternative that appeals to people interested in unique, environmentally sensitive memorials.
 This practice combines several aspects of cremation (the urn, ash scattering, and burial at sea) into one environmentally meaningful and permanent tribute to a person’s life.
-Read More
+Read more about memorial reefs.

 Cremation jewelry is a keepsake that allows sharing of your loved one’s remains and provides a sense of connection to the person you’ve lost.
 The jewelry can be a small vial with a portion of the remains placed in a pendant, earrings, a bracelet or ring, or an actual diamond stone made from the ashes.
 Often the family engraves dates or a memorable quote from the deceased loved one on the jewelry to accompany and preserve the memory.
 Read more about cremation jewelry.